-In short, Alaskans should treat weather-related accidents similarly to accidents occurring under normal conditions: Seek medical treatment, take care of yourself, and hire an experienced personal injury attorney to make sure you receive the compensation you deserve.
+In short, Alaskans should treat weather-related accidents similarly to accidents occurring under normal conditions: Seek medical treatment, take care of yourself, and hire an experienced personal injury attorney in Anchorage, to make sure you receive the compensation you deserve.

 Were you injured in a bad-weather accident in Anchorage, Soldotna, or the surrounding areas of Alaska?
 If so, as an accident lawyer in Anchorage, AK, I encourage you to contact my office to discuss your personal injury claim in confidence.
 For a free, no-obligation consultation, call 907-262-9164 now.